Consolidated PBY Catalina: PBN Nomad

-The Naval Aircraft Factory made significant modifications to the PBY design, many of which would have significantly interrupted deliveries had they been incorporated on the Consolidated production lines.
-The new aircraft, officially known as the PBN-1 Nomad, had several differences from the basic PBY.
+The Naval Aircraft Factory (NAF) performed significant modifications to the PBY design, many of which would have significantly interrupted deliveries had they been incorporated on the Consolidated production lines.
+The resulting aircraft, officially referred to as the PBN-1 Nomad, featured several key differences from the basic PBY.
 The most obvious upgrades were to the bow, which was sharpened and extended by two feet, and to the tail, which was enlarged and featured a new shape.
-Other improvements included larger fuel tanks, increasing range by 50%, and stronger wings permitting a 2,000 lb (908 kg) increase in gross takeoff weight.
-An auxiliary power unit was installed, along with an improved electrical system, and the weapons were upgraded with continuous-feed mechanisms.
+Other improvements included larger fuel tanks to increase range by 50 percent and reinforced wings that permitting a 2,000 lb (908 kg) increase in gross takeoff weight.
+An auxiliary power unit was also installed, along with an improved electrical system, and the weapons were upgraded with continuous-feed mechanisms.

 After the NAF transferred ownership via Project Zebra (1944–1945), 138 of the 156 PBN-1s produced served with the Soviet Navy.
 The remaining 18 were assigned to training units at NAS Whidbey Island and the Naval Air Facility in Newport, Rhode Island.
 Later, improvements found in the PBN, such as the larger tail, were incorporated into the amphibious PBY-6A.